 Other bodies that deal with UENs include; the Singapore Land Authority (SLA), the Ministry of Defense (Mindef), and the Ministry of Communications and Information (MCI).

-To find more information about Singapore tax identification number for residents and non-residents, click here.
+Click to find more information about Singapore tax identification number.

 One of the best things about Singapore’s personal income taxes is, they come with some very favorable deductions.
 Tax residents get to minimize their tax bills by simply capitalizing on the numerous tax deductions.